 16, boulevard des Italiens 75009 Paris, France.

-This report is being distributed in Germany either by BNP Paribas London Branch or by BNP Paribas Niederlassung Frankfurt am Main, a branch of BNP Paribas S.A. whose head office is in Paris, France.
-BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frankfurt is authorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).
-United States: This report is being distributed to US persons by BNP Paribas Securities Corp, or by a subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer.
-BNP Paribas Securities Corp, a subsidiary of BNP Paribas, is a broker-dealer registered with the U.S. Securities and Exchange Commission and a member of the Financial Industry Regulatory Authority and other principal exchanges.
-BNP Paribas Securities Corp. accepts responsibility for the content of a report prepared by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.
+This report is being distributed in Germany either by BNP Paribas London Branch or by BNP Pa-ribas Niederlassung Frankfurt am Main, a branch of BNP Paribas S.A. whose head office is in Pa-ris, France.
+BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frank-furt is authorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).
+United States: This report is being distributed to US persons by BNP Paribas Securities Corp., or by a subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer.
+BNP Paribas Securities Corp., a subsidiary of BNP Paribas securities Corp. accepts responsibility for the content of a report prepared by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.
+Japan: This report is being distributed in Japan by BNP Paribas Securities (Japan) Limited or by BAP.

 by BNP Paribas Securities Corp.
 Japan: This report is being distributed in Japan by BNP Paribas Securities (Japan) Limited or by a subsidiary or affiliate of BNP Paribas not registered as a financial instruments firm in Japan, to certain financial institutions defined by article 17-3, item 1 of the Financial Instruments and Exchange Law Enforcement Order.
-BNP Paribas Securities (Japan) Limited is a financial instruments firm registered according to the Financial Instruments and Exchange Law of Japan and a member of the Japan Securities Dealers Association and the Financial Futures Association of Japan.
+BNP Paribas Securities (Japan) Limited is a financial instru-ments firm registered according to the Financial Instruments and Exchange Law of Japan and a member of the Japan Securities Dealers Association and the Financial Futures Association of Japan.
 BNP Paribas Securities (Japan) Limited accepts responsibility for the content of a report prepared by another non-Japan affiliate only when distributed to Japanese based firms by BNP Paribas Securities (Japan) Limited.
 Some of the foreign securities stated on this report are not disclosed according to the Financial Instruments and Exchange Law of Japan.
+Hong Kong: This report is being distributed in Hong Kong by BNP Paribas Hong Kong Reach